 There are no technical limitations to the achievable resolution from a DLP chip.
 The technology can scale to 4K resolution when needed in the biggest, brightest display down to HD resolution in miniature display put inside mobile devices.
 DLP technology will scale to any data resolution as content demands it.

 The DLP chip has an unparalleled 16 microsecond response time, giving users precise, razor-sharp images.
 Imagine millions of tiny mirrors switching on and off more times than the speed of light.
 With such a high switching speed, DLP technology is able to deliver a precise, razor-sharp picture with no lag time between frames.
 Movies, games, and fast-paced educational content are experienced in crisp, vivid detail regardless of the speed of action.

 Texas Instruments is a leader in research and development.
 DLP Products continues to innovate on increasing display brightness decreasing while dramatically decreasing packaging size and required power.
 DLP® Pico™ has hit milestones on lumens per watt which is directly proportional to allowing consumers to now have embedded projection from a cell phone.

-DLP technology is best known for award-winning DLP Cinema and innovations in classroom projection display such as SmartSource™ 3D and interactive projection, but the incredibly flexible technology is finding its way into a variety of non-traditional display applications as well.
+DLP technology is best known for Scientific and Technical Award-winning TI DLP Cinema® and innovations in classroom projection display such as SmartSource™ 3D and interactive projection, but the incredibly flexible technology is finding its way into a variety of non-traditional display applications as well.
 Developers are using the DLP chip to solve real world problems for industrial, security, medical and even automotive applications that require built in intelligence.

 ** 1-chip DLP projectors uses a color wheel that can support the following color segments: Red, Blue, Green, Cyan, Magenta and Yellow.